git-moss/ConvertWithMoss/README-FORMATS.md

 * Default creator: The name which is set as the creator of the multisamples, if no creator tag could be found.
 * Creator tag(s): Here you can set a number of creator names, which need to be separated by comma.
 You can also use this to look up other things.
 For example, I set the names of the synthesizers which I sampled.
 My string looks like: "01W,FM8,Pro-53,Virus B,XV" (without the quotes).
 * Crossfade notes: You can automatically create crossfades between the different note ranges.
 This makes especially sense if you only sampled a couple of notes.
 Set the number of notes, which should be cross-faded between two samples (0-127).
 If you set a too high number the crossfade is automatically limited to the maximum number of notes between the two neighboring samples.
 * Crossfade velocities: You can automatically create crossfades between the different groups.
-This makes especially sense if you sampled several sample layers with different velocity values.
+This makes especially sense if you sampled several sample groups with different velocity values.
 Set the number of velocity steps (0-127), which should be crossfaded between two samples.
 If you set a too high number the crossfade is automatically limited to the maximum number of velocity steps between the two neighbouring samples.
 * Post-fix text to remove: The algorithm automatically removes the note information to extract the name of the multisample but there might be further text at the end of the name, which you might want to remove.
-For example the multisamples I created with SampleRobot have a layer information like "_ms0_0".
+For example the multisamples I created with SampleRobot have a group information like "_ms0_0".
 You can set a comma separated list of such postfix texts in that field.

 ## Destination formats